Rat-Rig/V-Minion/docs/src/index.md

 ## Acknowledgments

-The V-Minion is an open-source project which is a result of countless hours of collabiration between our design team, the 3D printing community, and our beta team, all sho share their knowledge freely to help push the 3D printing space forward as a whole.
+The V-Minion is an open-source project which is a result of countless hours of collaboration between our design team, the 3D printing community, and our beta team, all of whom share their knowledge freely to help push the 3D printing space forward as a whole.
 Being developed by using such a vast array of knowledge means that it is difficult to trace back any one idea, thus making attributions difficult at best.
 Regardless, we would like to acknowledge the following people and projects for their contribution to the V-Minion.
 They are as follows (in no particular order):

 - Paweł Kucmus
 - João Barros